ShreyasSaunshi/interio/README.md

 - Add products to the shopping cart.
 - Checkout and place orders.

-## License
-This project is licensed under the [MIT License](LICENSE).

-Feel free to contribute, report issues, or suggest improvements.
-Happy shopping!

 ## Setup

 If you installed git you can clone the code to your machine, or download a ZIP of all the files directly.